 find property that is not part of the bankruptcy estate, or

-A 2004 Exam is limited to the main bankruptcy proceeding only.
-If an adversary proceeding, such as a nondischargeablity complaint, has been filed, then a 2004 Exam can no longer be used to get information by the people involved in that proceeding.
+A 2004 exam is limited to the main bankruptcy proceeding only.
+If an adversary proceeding, such as a nondischargeablity complaint, has been filed, then a 2004 Exam can no longer be used to get information from the people involved in that proceeding.
 Instead, the parties must resort to the normal federal discovery rules.